DHI-GRAS/creodias-finder/README.md

 Query the [CREO Data finder API](https://creodias.eu/eo-data-finder-api-manual) for available products.

-Note: This is just a proof of concept, not finished, thoroughly tested or developed all the way to the end.
+Note: This is just a proof of concept, not finished, thoroughly tested or fully developed.
 You are still welcome to use it and also to submit pull requests fixing bugs you may find.

 ## Usage